An engaged scholar and

-Julian Davis Mortenson teaches constitutional and transnational law.
-His research focuses on the allocation of public authority in both international and domestic law, frequently from a historical perspective.
+award-winning teacher, Julian Davis Mortenson specializes in constitutional and transnational law.
+His research focuses on the allocation of public authority in both international and domestic governance, frequently from a historical perspective.
 He currently serves as coauthor of the

-Prof. Mortenson is active in both international arbitration and domestic constitutional litigation.
-He has served as arbitrator, counsel, or expert witness in commercial and investor-state disputes under the ICC, ICSID, UNCITRAL, and VIAC rules, and has litigated complex transnational matters in the U.S. courts, including actions involving the enforcement of foreign law and foreign judgments.
-He was one of the principal drafters of the merits briefs in the landmark case
+Professor Mortenson is active in both international arbitration and domestic constitutional litigation.
+He was lead counsel on a team that recently secured a permanent injunction requiring Michigan to recognize the marriages of more than 300 same-sex couples.
+He also has served as arbitrator, counsel, and expert witness in commercial and investor-state disputes under the ICC, ICSID, UNCITRAL, and VIAC rules, and has litigated complex transnational matters in the U.S. courts, including actions involving the enforcement of foreign law and foreign judgments.
+Other representative matters include his work as one of the principal drafters of the merits briefs in the landmark case